founder, Andrew Brereton was father to Daniel who suffered with

 Although throughout his lifetime, Daniel remained very severely disabled; our efforts at helping him were far from fruitless.
 At birth, Daniel was cortically blind and deaf.
 This meant that although his eyes and ears were working normally, his brain was not interpreting the sensory information, which they were collecting.
 However, gradually through our utilisation of techniques which I developed, we restored both his vision and his hearing.
 This may sound small beer in the global picture of overwhelming global handicap, but for Daniel it meant that he could now see his Mum and Dad; - that he could see, hear and begin to interact with his two younger brothers. - This revolutionised Daniel's whole being.

-Sadly, Daniel passed away ten years ago.
+Sadly, Daniel passed away fourteen years ago.
 We miss him terribly and there will always be a massive hole in our lives.
 How do you get over the death of a child?
 However, the snowball of enthusiasm and interest, which he created in me, - interest in helping to solve the problems many children face, rolls on.

 Using all of the knowledge, which my son passed to me, (despite all my qualifications and research experience, he remains my most astute tutor), I have established Snowdrop for Brain Injured Children.
 Snowdrop aims to take all the knowledge and experience amassed over the years and to utilise it for the benefit of children and families like ourselves.
-Snowdrop provides programmes of neuro-developmental stimulation for children who experience a wide range of developmental disabilities, including neuro-genetic disorders.
+Snowdrop provides programmes of developmental stimulation for children who experience a wide range of developmental disabilities, including neuro-genetic disorders.
 Treatment is carried out by the family in the child's own home.
 Our 'programmes' are variable in their intensity, depending upon the particular problems displayed by the child and are designed to fit in with what the family can practicably achieve without placing them under an undue burden of stress.

 The problems which Daniel faced during his life were insurmountable, but the fact that he was able to teach me so much is now helping children all over the world to achieve things in terms of their development and abilities which ordinarily they would never have achieved.
 He is still touching so many lives and having a positive impact upon them.